pawasagrwl/language-basics/golang/README.md

 # C++ Basic Coding Interview Reference

-This repository is a reference guide for common operations in C++, which are often forgotten but frequently used in coding interviews.
+This repository is a reference guide for common operations in Go, which are often forgotten but frequently used in coding interviews.

 Here, you will find code snippets for: